blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 One could argue that in the one-shot scenario, Proto-MAML doesn't learn that much in the inner loop beside the initialization itself.
 This happens as the dot product between an embedded training example and one class prototype (which equals the embedded training example itself for one class) will be disproportionately high.
 For a k-shot example, this effect might be less, but still, there is always one training example embedding within the prototype to compare.
 Following this thought, the training samples would rather provide a useful initialization of the final layer than a lot of parameter adaptation.

-Proto-MAML mostly outperformed the approaches K-nearest neighbours, the finetune baseline, MatchingNet, ProtoNet, fo-MAML and RelationNet on sub-datasets of MetaDataset <d-cite key="DBLP:conf/iclr/TriantafillouZD20"></d-cite> like ILSVRC-2012 or Omniglot.
+Proto-MAML is claimed to outperform the approaches K-nearest neighbours, the finetune baseline, MatchingNet, ProtoNet, fo-MAML and RelationNet on most sub-datasets of MetaDataset <d-cite key="DBLP:conf/iclr/TriantafillouZD20"></d-cite>, like ILSVRC-2012 or Omniglot.

 ## What else is there?
 Before proceeding to [Conclusion & Discussion](#conclusion--discussion), here are some pointers to methods that did not perfectly fit the topic but which are closely related: